Chicago/design.chicago.gov/start.md

 ### Google Docs

-The next easiest way to get started is to [download the new public mark](/assets/downloads/PUBLIC-MARK-CHICAGO.zip) and then open a <a href="https://docs.google.com/document/d/1eVXsgPNEBjV5oo9R0RrLZR-RWVbghuT4tj-Jsr6_hZg/edit?usp=sharing" target="_blank">Google doc</a>.
+The next easiest way to get started is to open a <a href="https://docs.google.com/document/d/1eVXsgPNEBjV5oo9R0RrLZR-RWVbghuT4tj-Jsr6_hZg/edit?usp=sharing" target="_blank">Google doc</a>.
 Ah, a nice blank document with a couple fonts in there for you to put images in and type all over.

 Now, you can turn on all our municipal typefaces and design away: